eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Familiar with baremetal/system software programming and Experience with creating direct test cases or porting microbenchmarks to measure system power or performance for design verification.
 	- Familiar with CPU micro-architecture, memory sub-system and system software ( such as exception/interrupt handling, memory paging system.)
 	- Experience with software project architecture/design and python/C++11 above programming.
++ skill set:
+	- We are looking for an experienced parallel computing/algorithm engineer passionate about using hardware and software innovation to optimize algorithms in AI and other domains.
+The candidate must demonstrate strong knowledge of hardware architecture and algorithm optimization.
+In addition, the candidate must show a track record of developing optimized production software and debugging and tuning algorithms for performance.
+	- Developing highly tuned algorithms for RISC-V Vectors and SiFive AI Intelligence extensions.
+	- Working with the hardware and architecture teams in the early stages of product development to navigate tradeoffs in the architecture, microarchitecture, and algorithm implementations.
+	- Closely collaborating with the Frameworks and Compilers teams to develop a programmable, flexible and scalable software and tools to enable the SiFive Intelligence platform.
+	- Masters or Ph.D. in computer science or a related field.
+	- Strong in algorithms, parallel computing, and linear algebra.
+	- 3+ years of experience in algorithm optimization to target parallel hardware such as GPUs, SIMD, or similar.
+	- Proven experience working close to and understanding the hardware, and optimizing algorithms for specific hardware implementations.
++ skill set:
+	- We are looking for an experienced parallel computing runtime engineer passionate about heterogeneous parallel computing, developing high quality, innovative, and scalable software that enables efficient execution of parallel multi-threaded applications to run efficiently on the SiFive Intelligence processors.
+	- Developing high quality, scalable and innovative heterogeneous parallel computing runtime.
+	- Collaborating with the MLIR, LLVM, Frameworks, algorithms and hardware teams.
+	- Developing software that meets certain quality and real time requirements for applications in multiple domains such as Machine Learning and AI.
+	- Designing scalable and maintainable solutions from the ground up.
+	- 3+ proven years of experience in developing high quality production software.
+	- A degree in computer science or a related field.
+	- Experience in developing runtimes for parallel systems or accelerators.
+	- Experience in system software understanding and debugging.
++ skill set:
+	- If you're interested in really neat computer architectures and the compiler challenges associated with them, then you really want to be talking to us!
+We work at the cutting edge of compilers and computer architecture.
+These are real machines and they are doing important work.
+	- Reservoir Labs is looking for a Compiler Developer to join our growing business.
+We are tackling some of the most interesting and challenging problems in high performance computing, including designing compilers for high performance embedded computing systems, compiler algorithms for machine learning, and simulators and software for advanced supercomputers.
+This is a great opportunity for a rewarding career in applied computer science research.
+	- Work on a wide range of projects within small teams of engineers
+	- Frequently interact with clients and effectively identify and meet client needs
+	- Represent the company in conferences and industry forums
+	- Opportunity to lead and manage projects
+	- An ideal candidate will have solid intellectual ability, motivation, and a strong history of achievement.
+Strong software engineering and development skills, as well as excellent oral and written communication skills, are desired.
+Serious consideration will be given to candidates with knowledge of and previous experience in compilers.
+Experience with LLVM is a plus.
+Interest in the spectrum of Reservoir’s projects is key, and the flexibility to move among them is essential.